-Gato cave spring (462 m asl) is one of the main outlets of the karst system of Sierra de Libar.
-It is located in the north-western part of the province of Málaga, within the boundaries of the Grazalema Natural Park, about 75 km west of Málaga.
-The altitude of the Sierra de Libar varies between 400 and 1400 m asl according to the main north-east/south-west mountain alignments.
-The area is under a Mediterranean climate, with an average annual precipitation of about 1500 mm and defined by a strong seasonal pattern (Andreo et al., 2006).
-The site is located within the External Zone of the Betic Cordillera and presents mainly Jurassic limestones and dolomites, Cretaceous-Paleogene marly-limestones and Tertiary clays and sandstones (Flysch) that cover the whole Mesozoic rock sequence.
+Gato Cave spring (462 ma.s.l.) is one of the main outlets of the karst system of Sierra de Libar.
+It is located in the northwestern part of the province of Málaga, within the boundaries of the Grazalema Natural Park, about 75 km west of Málaga.
+The altitude of Sierra de Libar varies between 400 and 1400 ma.s.l. according to the main north-east-southwest mountain alignments.
+The area is under a Mediterranean climate with an average annual precipitation of about 1500 mm and is defined by a strong seasonal pattern (Andreo et al., 2006).
+The site is located within the External Zone of the Betic Cordillera and presents mainly Jurassic limestones and dolomites, Cretaceous-Paleogene marly limestones, and Tertiary clays and sandstones (Flysch) that cover the whole Mesozoic rock sequence.
 The Jurassic rocks outcrop as anticlinal cores, while the synclines and tectonic grabens are composed of Cretaceous rocks (Martín-Algarra, 1987).
-The Hundidero-Gato system constitutes a binary karst system where a wide range of well-developed karst landforms are found, such as karrenfields, swallow holes and caves.
-These features strongly condition recharge, which is primarily produced in two ways: (i) autochthonous, by direct infiltration of rainfall through carbonate outcrops (20-40 km2) as well as rainwater that infiltrates through swallow holes in poljes; and (ii) allochthonous, as a contribution from runoff produced in the Gaduares River basins (43.5 km2).
+The Hundidero-Gato system constitutes a binary karst system where a wide range of well-developed karst landforms are found, such as karrenfields, swallow holes, and caves.
+These features strongly condition recharge, which is primarily produced in two ways: (i) autochthonous, by direct infiltration of rainfall through carbonate outcrops (20-40 km2) and rainwater that infiltrates through swallow holes in polies, and (ii) allochthonous, as a contribution from runoff produced in the Gaduares River basins (43.5 km2).
 This runoff is stored in the Montejaque dam, which was built on karstified limestone, resulting in water losses in the reservoir and, consequently, the artificial recharge of the aquifer through the Hundidero cave (Andreo et al., 2004).

-Precipitation and temperature data are from the meteorological station of Grazalema, which is the closest to the catchment, and therefore the most representative.
+Precipitation and temperature data are from the meteorological station of Grazalema, which is the closest to the catchment and therefore the most representative.
 Potential evapotranspiration is calculated with the Hargreaves-Samani approach (Hargreaves and Samani, 1985).